Citrus leprosis virus C (leprosis of citrus)

 SymptomsTop of page

 Round to elliptical local lesions are seen on fruits, leaves and twigs.
 The severity of the lesions varies with the type of citrus and the region of origin.
 Leaf symptoms are usually round with a dark-brown central spot about 2-3 mm diameter, surrounded by a chlorotic halo, in which 1-3 brownish rings frequently appear surrounding the central spot; the overall lesion size varies from 10 to 30 mm, though larger lesions may form by the fusion of 2 or more adjacent lesions.
+The centre of foliar lesions remain green on Valencia orange leaves infected by CiLV-C2 (Roy et al., 2013).

 List of Symptoms/SignsTop of page